rajivranjansinghpolice/Coursera_Capstone/CAPSTONE_WEEK5_REPORT.md

             </tr>
     </tbody></table>

-**2. For interpreting the different cluster labels, seaborn library's catplot function was used to produce a barplot for each Crime_type and City.
+**For interpreting the different cluster labels, seaborn library's catplot function was used to produce a barplot for each Crime_type and City.
 Results can be seen below**

 >![image.png](attachment:image.png)

-**3. On the basis of crime rates, clusters can be categorized as follows:-**
+**On the basis of crime rates, clusters can be categorized as follows:-**

    - Cluster 3 - Very High Crime Rate
    - Cluster 1 - High Crime Rate